minio/minio/pkg/madmin/API.md

 <a name="TopLocks"></a>
 ### TopLocks() (LockEntries, error)
-Get the oldest locks from Minio server.
+Get the oldest locks from MinIO server.

 __Example__